AdA-5/AdA-5/README.md

 ## <img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=22&pause=1000&color=FF69B4&vCenter=true&width=180&height=30&lines=%E2%9C%A8+About+Me" alt="About Me"/>

 Hi!
 I'm a **Software Developer** who loves turning complex problems into clean, functional code.
-I enjoy building things from the ground up, whether it's a website, a **Flutter** app, or a smart backend system.
+I enjoy building things from the ground up, whether it's a website or a smart backend system.

 My main tools are **Python**, **Java**, and **Kotlin**, and I'm very comfortable working with **Flask** and **HTML** to bring ideas to life.
 Lately, I've been diving deep into **Machine Learning**.
 I'm really interested in how we can use data and predictive models to make software smarter and more helpful.